antor44/AI-Bluetooth-Phone-Assistant/README.md

 *   **Scenario A (Same number, repeat caller):** There is no leak to third parties.
 However, if the caller gave sensitive medical data in Call 1, the AI might spontaneously bring it up in Call 2 without the user evoking it, violating the "clean slate" rule and creating an awkward user experience.
 *   **Scenario B (Shared numbers / Fake Caller ID):** If a company number (PBX) is used, and *Person X* calls, followed later by *Person Y* from the same external number, **Person Y's AI context will contain the full transcript of Person X**.
 This is a real privacy leak, as the AI has access to someone else's business or personal data.

-**Root Cause & Mitigation:**
-The root cause is that the *entire* transcript (including names, medical appointments, and even spam conversations) is injected without length limits or sensitive data filters.
-*If privacy is a critical concern for your setup, you should modify the code (around line 1359 in `run()`) to only inject the extracted `caller_name` and `company` summary, rather than the raw transcript block.*

 ---